Arizona Coyotes (12-10-4) at Minnesota Wild (15-8-1)

-TV: SN, NHLN, FS-N, FS-WI, FS-A Stream live sports and exclusive originals on ESPN+.
+TV: FS-N, FS-WI, FS-A Stream live sports and exclusive originals on ESPN+.
 Sign up now!

-The Arizona Coyotes and the Minnesota Wild meet in an NHL matchup from the Xcel Energy Center on Sunday afternoon.
+The Arizona Coyotes and the Minnesota Wild meet in NHL action from the Xcel Energy Center on Friday night.